The ChatGPT tricks that actually save hours every week

 If you're constantly rewriting prompts, start with prompt reversal.
 If you're drowning in meeting notes and presentations, try the content amplification approach.
 Job hunting?
 The hiring manager flip will save you from embarrassing resume mistakes.

 The goal isn't to become a prompt engineering expert overnight.
-It's to stop fighting with AI and start having it actually help you get stuff done.
+It's to stop fighting with AI and start having it actually help get stuff done.

 Because at the end of the day, the best AI technique is the one you'll actually use consistently.
 And these four?
 They're simple enough to become habits, powerful enough to transform your workday.